 If you’re guilty of settling with a ‘desk lunch’ and skipping coffee breaks, then keep reading to discover what the dangers of not taking a break from work are…

-When you’re overworked, your brain won’t function as well as it normally would as it will have to work twice as hard to make decisions, making you feel even more exhausted.
+When you’re overworked, your brain won’t function as well as it normally would as it will have to work twice as hard to make decisions.
 Getting the right amount of sleep - which usually for adults is around seven to eight hours per night - is vital for a productive day at work.
 So, rather than staying late in the office, it will make you a much better worker if you go home and enjoy a rejuvenating night’s sleep instead and continue with your list tomorrow.

 Maura Thomas, speaker, trainer and founder of RegainYourTime.com, confirms that lack of sleep will negatively affect the way in which you make decisions and execute plans at the workplace.